buildpacks/rfcs/text/0000-multiarch-builders-and-package.md

 #### How to determine the platform root folder

-Let's suppose the Buildpack Author creates a multi-arch folder structure and wants to create multiple buildpack packages
+Let's suppose the Buildpack Author creates a multi-platform folder structure and wants to create multiple buildpack packages

 ```bash
 .